micahdbak/nwhacks2023/README.md

 # CFS - Computer Science Forums

+## So What is CSF?
+CSF stands for Computer Science Forums: the demographic of this project.
+With all the capabilities of any other forum, CSF stands out for its innovation and intuitive design.
+It is intuitive for its folder structure which is familiar to navigate, and it is efficient for the innovative application of C sockets.
+CSF performs the majority of its tasks, particularly forum management, in a C daemon.
+Then a Flask server is deployed to communicate with this daemon, serving information about the forum to the user.
+This communication is done entirely through sockets, allowing for high-speed process communication.

+But, is this truly groundbreaking or breathtaking as is?
+No, we thought not.
+That is why we set up a stress-testing procedurally-posting chat bot using OpenAI to respond to existing threads or posts.

+However, there are still things to improve.
+Luckily, it is an exciting project to work on.

 ## Data Type used

 The website consists of so-called "Threads", which describe an object with [content, author, score, and sub-threads], as well as time-of-creation.